dslik/hex-trains/README.md

 Various stickers attached to the front panel board will allow further customization of the above eight tiles.

 One additional tile that I am strongly tempted to add is a short siding track, since that's very useful for passenger trains layouts (as the trains are much shorter).
 These can be then customized with stickers to create various stations.
+Two other tiles on the shortlist are a crossing tile (which can have bridge or tunnel stickers), and a wye tile.

 ## 2023-07-21